 The fire last August prompted several lawsuits against the company,2 including from first responders who say they fell ill from fumes,3 plus investigations by the U.S. Environmental Protection Agency (EPA),4Texas Commission on Environmental Quality,5 and the U.S. Chemical Safety Board.6 Arkema reported to the Texas commission that over 62,000 pounds of chemicals and over 17,000 pounds of particulates were released in the flooding and fire.7

 But these life-saving protections are stuck in limbo after EPA Administrator Scott Pruitt issued a delay of the rule, postponing it until February 2019.
-The EPA claims to have issued the delay because it may eventually modify the rule, but it has not released any data that shows why such a modification would be necessary or justified.
 Scientists, community groups and health groups represented by Earthjustice, together with workers and concerned states, are currently suing the EPA to get the delay overturned and the rule back on track.